draptik/dotnet-docker-aspnet-ef-core-mssql-demo/notes.md

 This is the default docker file as recommended by Microsoft.
 Please see the official docs for further explanations.

-Add the `DcokerDefaultTargetOS` element to the `DemoWebApplication.csproj` file:
+Add the `DockerDefaultTargetOS` element to the `DemoWebApplication.csproj` file:

 ```xml
 <PropertyGroup>